IDD

 • Blessed Sacrament’s ‘Called By Name’ group invites people with disabilities in their parish to come together for fellowship and opportunities to more fully participate in parish life.
 They have events about once/month.

-Books available to borrow
+Books and Resources available to borrow

-• Adaptive Catechesis
+• Adaptive Catechesis Kits

 • Religious Potential of the Child